 ASD Provision - The ARC

-The ARC is an ‘Accessible, Resourced and Child-centred’ Specialist Resource Base Provision within Oakfield Primary Academy, catering for the needs of children with ASD (Autism Spectrum Disorder).
+The ARC is an ‘Accessible, Resourced and Child-centred’ Specialist Resource Base Provision within Oakfield Primary Academy, catering for the needs of children with ASC (Autism Spectrum Condition).

-- Their attainment and social capacity will enable them to integrate into the mainstream academic lessons.
+- Attainment and social capacity to enable them to integrate into mainstream academic lessons

-- Their parents are in full agreement with resource provision placement and are aware that their child is a part of the mainstream school, which includes acceptance of whole school policies.
+- Parents are in full agreement with resource provision placement and are aware that their child is a part of the mainstream school, which includes acceptance of the whole school policies.